 Problems with acute anxiety or post traumatic stress often benefit from extensive work on emotional regulation (learning to feel safer and manage overwhelming feelings and sensations) before further in-depth therapeutic work can take place safely.
 I often integrate this kind of stabilisation work into a broader approach when appropriate.
 For more information on working with trauma, please see the page 'Work experience and areas of special interest'.

 Much recent research suggests that the quality of the relationship between therapist and client is the most important healing factor, over and above any particular theoretical approach or technique.

 Whatever your reasons for seeking help, developing a sound and trusting therapeutic alliance is central to my way of working.

-My consulting room in Finchley N12 is within easy reach of Whetstone, Barnet and East Finchley.
+My consulting room in Finchley N12 is within easy reach of Whetstone, Barnet, East Finchley and Muswell Hill.
 The nearest tube stations are West Finchley (around 12 minutes walk) or Finchley Central (15 minutes walk) - both on the Northern Line - and there are many buses close by.
-My base at Chalk Farm is a 3 minute walk from the tube station and also close to Camden Town, Belsize Park, Hampstead, Gospel Oak, Primrose Hill and Swiss Cottage.
+New Southgate overground station is a short bus ride away.

-Counselling in Finchley and Chalk Farm, North London, within easy reach of Barnet, Whetstone, East Finchley, Belsize Park, Hampstead, Camden Town, Swiss Cottage and surrounding areas
+Counselling in Finchley, North London, within easy reach of Barnet, Whetstone, East Finchley, New Southgate and Muswell Hill.